Friday, July 27, 2007

 Welcome to the beginning of "My Cancer Story."
 Continue reading and following the links if you wish.
 Enjoy.

 It was a cold, dark December night when I hopped in my car alone for the first time.
-I filled my 12-disc CD changer my parents bought me for my birthday with a few all-time favorites.
-I just wanted to cruise.
-It was my sixteenth birthday and I was going to take it all in.
+I filled my 12-disc CD changer my parents me bought for my birthday with all-time favorites.
+It was my sixteenth birthday and I just wanted to cruise.

-Since my birthday was earlier than many of my friends, I became the permanent driver.
-My buddies started inviting me to get-togethers with people I didn’t used to hang out with, including females.
+Since I turned sixteen before my friends, I became the permanent driver.
+They started inviting me to events with people I didn’t used to hang out with, including females.
 Back then I was too shy for my own good, scared of girls and large groups.
 The hottest girl in our grade, Orange, once called me “the man of few words.”
-So when I didn’t talk much, merely cracking a joke here and there, the girls probably thought I was Ben, the mysterious friend of Zeke and Big Easy who drove them everywhere and never said much.
+So when I just cracked a joke here and there the girls probably thought I was Ben, the mysterious friend of Zeke and Big Easy who drove them everywhere and never said much.
 And I loved it.

-I bet Big Easy that he wouldn’t wear a colorful serape (basically a cape) around school for a day.
-He bought it at an antique shop.
-He looked so absurd that we threw down for $30.
+I bet Big Easy 30 dollars that he wouldn’t wear a colorful serape he purchased at an antique shop around school for a day.
 “I almost got beat up in the bathroom,” he said the day he wore it.
-Of course, I had gotten wind from an inside source that he briefly took it off, thus breaking the rules for the bet.
+Though, I heard from an inside source that he briefly took it off, thus breaking the rules for the bet.

-When school was out and I passed through the lobby to get to tennis practice, he was there ready to be paid.
-Actually, everyone was there to see him cash in.
+When school ended and I passed through the lobby to get to tennis practice, everyone was there to see him cash in.
 “I don’t know Big Easy, I heard you took it off one time in the hallway.”

-Tennis attracted the kids who weren’t athletic enough to play anything else.
+Tennis attracted the kids who weren’t athletic enough to play baseball or soccer.
 That attitude made practices informal and fun, though we played hard and we played to win.
-For the first few matches my doubles partner was Froddy, and we annihilated opponents, even after I started experiencing pain from my tumor growing in my left hip.
+My doubles partner was Froddy, and we annihilated opponents even after I started experiencing pain in my left hip.
 On our last match together before the coach paired him with somebody else, I was totally and completely unable to run.
 Other players had jokingly been calling me a pussy, and now I started to wonder if I was a pussy.
-I also wondered if my tennis skills were diminishing, or if the new $80 racket I bought was worse than my old $20 piece of shit.
+I also wondered if my tennis skills were diminishing, or if the new $80 racket I bought was worse than my old $20 one.

 Later in the season my teammates stopped calling me a pussy because I was diagnosed with a heart murmur.
-My tennis coach wouldn’t let me play until we knew what it was.
-Before getting my echocardiogram, I thought it was a big deal and acted accordingly by trying to garner sympathy.
-In actuality, it was as benign as heart murmurs get, with some doctors unable to hear it.
-It’s ironic that a massive and aggressive tumor made me a pussy, but an almost undetectable heart murmur made me a badass.
+Before my echocardiogram I thought it was a big deal and tried to garner sympathy, though the ultrasound showed it was as benign as heart murmurs get.
+It's funny that a massive and aggressive tumor made me a pussy, but an almost undetectable heart murmur made me a badass.

-Cancer never crossed my mind, even though my pain was substantial and worsening.
-I also had a permanent bruise on my lower back, right on the pelvic bone.
-But how many sixteen-year-olds think an injury is cancer?
-A couple teammates brought up the idea, but we all laughed it off.
+My pain was substantial and worsening, and I had a permanent bruise on my lower back, right on the pelvic bone.
+A couple teammates mentioned cancer, but we all laughed it off.
 Cancer was impossible at our age—something reserved for the “sick kids.”
 I was young, strong, healthy and active.
 There was no chance I was a “sick kid.”

 Keep reading: The Golden Age (Part II of III)